LGV Bordeaux–Spain

 The LGV Bordeaux–Spain (French: Ligne à Grande Vitesse Bordeaux–Espagne) is a planned high-speed railway that would connect Bordeaux to the Spanish border, reinforcing the connection between Madrid/Spain and Paris/France.
 The project was initiated primarily to address the growing freight traffic on the Spain-Bayonne-Bordeaux motorway, which doubles approximately every seven years (growing at about 10% annually).
 The line would serve as a link between the LGV Sud Europe Atlantique to the north and the "Basque Y" (connection between Vitoria-Gasteiz-Bilbao/San Sebastián) to the south.

-The project is part of the larger Grand Projet Ferroviaire du Sud-Ouest (GPSO).
+The project is part of the larger Grand projet ferroviaire du Sud-Ouest.
 The 196-kilometer line is designed for both high-speed passenger service (TGV) and, in some sections, mixed passenger and freight traffic.
 The project is planned to be constructed in two phases: Phase 1 from Bordeaux to Dax (97 km) by 2034, and Phase 2 from Dax to the Spanish border (94 km) at a later date.

 Construction costs are estimated at €3.7 billion for Phase 1 (as of 2022) and €4 billion for Phase 2 (as of 2013).